CSC207-UofT/course-project-xep-cgamerzx/phase2/accessibility_report.md

 ### Size and Space for Approach and Use

 * This principle is not very applicable to our app as all its features can be done on the screen of a phone.
-So, there is no real requirement for space.
+So, there is no real requirement for physical space.
 * As long as the user has an area where they can use their device, they should be able to use our app.
 * App interface elements scale with the user's screen size, resolution, and ascpect ratio, ensuring screen space utilization is maximized such that the app is agnostic towards the user's display specifications.